Deal stack to bring down the cost of a supermarket shop at Marks and Spencer. Find out below how I recently saved 55% on food and drink!

 Open an M&S Bank account

-You get a £100 M&S gift card when you switch to M&S Bank, then a further £5 a month for a year as long as you have two active direct debits.
-Free money!
+You get a £100 M&S gift card when you switch to M&S Bank, then a further £80 after a year.
+Free money to spend on food and more!

-Brilliantly, you can stack all these different tricks and offers which means you can use your Sparks card discount to save an extra 10% on your Dine in for £10 deal and “three for £10” meat and fish, then save an extra 10% by using a Zeek bought gift card!
+Brilliantly, you can stack all these different tricks and offers which means you can use your Sparks card discount to save an extra 10% on your Dine in for £12 deal and “three for £10” meat and fish, then pay using a free or discounted gift card

-I paid with a Zeek bought gift card, which meant I saved a further 10%.
+I paid with a discounted gift card, which meant I saved a further 6%.

 Do you have any other tips to cut what you spend on food at M&S?
 Let me know in the comments below or email me.